 Do this instead: If you slip up on your diet, forgive yourself and jump right back on track.

 I always compare this to the tire analogy.
 If you are driving down the road and one tire pops, would you jump out and slash the other three tires and then buy a new set the next day?

 No, you would fix the one tire that popped and then get on with your day.
 Same goes for eating!

-9. Making a cheat meal a cheat weekend.
+9. Allowing a cheat meal to turn into a cheat weekend.

 A cheat meal is one meal, not an entire day or an entire weekend.
 We have our family “pizza party Friday” every single week, but we try to keep our portion in check and eat clean the rest of the week.
 Our general rule is to try to keep a cheat meal to 600 calories.

 If you think about it, weekends are three days long (Fri, Sat & Sun) which is almost half of the week!
 If you’re eating clean Mon-Thurs and then completely lose it over the weekend, you will never see great results.